Program Title – Electrical Engineering Technician

 This course is an introductory course into the study of physics.
 It consists of 6 theory units and a corresponding laboratory component.
 The topics covered include: measurement, motion, forces, work and energy, fluids and heat.
 The lab component gives students the opportunity to connect with the acquired theory.

-This course covers basic algebra properties, graphing the straight line, basic geometry and trigonometry, and solving a system of equations algebraically.
-This course also covers vector addition by components and by the cosine and sine laws.
+This course covers basic algebra properties, graphing the straight line, basic geometry and trigonometry, and solving a system of equations graphically and algebraically.
+It also covers vector addition by components and by the cosine and sine laws.

 Semester 2